 An applied course teaching advanced television and media production.
 Students participate in producing and/or directing one or more major video projects to be posted on the Radio Tornado Web Portal.
 Prerequisites: COM 3317 and COM 3318.
-Return to Table of Contents

 15.04.12Computer Science